Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 ### `appInfo.commitHash`

 Get the commit hash that the application last deployed.
-This will be a string (if `process.env.HEROKU_SLUG_COMMIT` is defined) or `null` otherwise.
-This relies on the [Heroku Dyno metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.
+This will be a string (if `process.env.HEROKU_SLUG_COMMIT` or `process.env.GIT_COMMIT` is defined) or `null` otherwise.

+For Heroku, this relies on the [Dyno Metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.

+For AWS Lambda, you can set the `GIT_COMMIT` environment variable using a plugin, e.g. [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables).

 ### `appInfo.environment`